shubham-create123/PS2/README.md

 Its amplitude becomes zero so does its probablity.
 Measurement outcome: You will surely measure some other state as measuring the outcome as ∣0...0⟩ has 0% probablity.

+Now we move to the second part and talk about code:

+In the first portion we import all the neccessary things.
+Then we define the query function.
+In the next step we create the black box function which uses the if statement to randomly chooses a balenced or a constant function.
+Then we define the circuit maker function which apply all the neccessary gates as mentioned above clearly.

+This if __name__ == '__main__': block is the main part of the script that executes when you run the file.
+It first calls Query() to get a random oracle, then passes that oracle to CircuitMaker() to build the final circuit dj_circuit.
+It sets up the AerSimulator.
+Transphile optimizes the circuit for the simulator as our code is not yet in a state to run in the simulator. result.get_memory() extracts the measurement outcome, which will be a list containing a single string like ['000'] or ['101'].

+finally it measures the result, if the string is of all zeroes "the function is constant" is printed. if the string contains at least one non zero then "the function is balenced" is printed.

+This conclusion is then printed, along with the actual measurement and a text drawing of the full quantum circuit.

+"Thank you for reading this i think my understanding of the code is not upto the required level but i can ensure that i will learn all that and reach the required level."